Frequently Asked Questions

 Can I just ask you a few quick questions about my cat without booking a consultation?

 No. We cannot and will not give out behavior advice until you are a paid client.
-It takes a lot of studying, training, and experience to develop a deep understanding of cats.
-Cat behavior is complicated so even straightforward seeming problems need to have a lot of factors taken into account before we can give out individualized advice or we may tell you the wrong thing if we don’t have a full idea of what’s happening.
-Book a consultation if you have questions you’d like to discuss.
-For a quick question or an easier to solve problems, a Zoomies session is a great option!
+Cat behavior is complicated so even straightforward seeming problems need to have a lot taken into account before we can give out individualized advice.
+For a quick question or an easier to solve problems, a Zoomies session is a short option.

 Working With Class Act Cats